 Arlington is a medium-sized town located in the state of Massachusetts.
 With a population of 44,815 people and eight constituent neighborhoods, Arlington is the 30th largest community in Massachusetts.
-Arlington has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Arlington was built prior to World War II, making it one of the older and more historic towns in the country.

 Arlington home prices are not only among the most expensive in Massachusetts, but Arlington real estate also consistently ranks among the most expensive in America.

 Arlington is a decidedly white-collar town, with fully 94.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Arlington is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Arlington who work in management occupations (15.80%), teaching (12.09%), and office and administrative support (9.01%).

 Also of interest is that Arlington has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Arlington has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Arlington is also a town of artists.
 Arlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arlington’s character.